Unsourced Random Access: A Comprehensive Survey: Background: Multiple Access

-Multiple access refers to the scenario in which more than one user simultaneously shares the system resources.
-One way to serve multiple users is to assign dedicated resources (e.g., time, frequency, code, or their combination) to them by a central coordination unit through a prior handshaking procedure.
-The conventional techniques in this framework are TDMA, FDMA, CDMA, OFDMA, and SDMA, which are all grant-based techniques.
-In TDMA and FDMA, non-overlapping time slots or frequency sub-channels are assigned to the different users, respectively, and each user utilizes its allocated time frame or frequency band for transmission.
-On the other hand, in CDMA, all the users can simultaneously utilize all the time-frequency resources through different (nearly) orthogonal code sequences coupled with a low-complexity decorrelation-based receiver.
-OFDMA provides frequency division multiplexing by assigning different sets of subchannels to the individual users in an orthogonal frequency division multiplexing (OFDM) system, while SDMA relies on the principle of creating (nearly) orthogonal spatial channels for different users to minimize the inter-user interference by employing beamforming and spatial multiplexing.
+One way to serve multiple users is to assign dedicated resources (e.g., time, frequency, code, or their combinations) to them by a central coordination unit through a prior handshaking procedure.
+The conventional techniques in this framework include time-division MA (TDMA), frequency-division MA (FDMA), orthogonal frequency-division MA (OFDMA), code-division MA (CDMA), and space-division MA (SDMA).
+In TDMA and FDMA, non-overlapping time slots and frequency sub-channels are assigned to the different users, respectively, and each user utilizes its allocated time frame or frequency band for transmission \cite{Biglieri2007}.
+On the other hand, in CDMA, all users can simultaneously use all time-frequency resources through different (nearly) orthogonal code sequences, coupled with a low-complexity decorrelation-based receiver.
+OFDMA provides frequency division multiplexing by assigning different sets of subchannels to the individual users in an orthogonal frequency division multiplexing (OFDM) system, while SDMA relies on the principle of creating (nearly) orthogonal spatial channels for different users to minimize the inter-user interference by employing beamforming and spatial multiplexing \cite{Shah2021Survey}.

-All of the approaches described in the previous paragraph are in the category of OMA, where the number of users is strictly limited due to the orthogonal resource assignment.
-In order to increase the number of supported users, NOMA techniques are investigated in the literature, where multiple users can utilize the same resources to transmit their data, allowing the system to support more users.
+All the approaches described in the previous paragraph fall under the category of OMA, where the number of users is strictly limited due to orthogonal resource assignment.
+To increase the number of supported users, non-orthogonal multiple access (NOMA) techniques have also been investigated in the literature, where multiple users can utilize the same resources to transmit their data, thereby allowing the system to support a greater number of users.
 However, this imposes inter-user interference on the system, and more sophisticated interference-canceling receivers are needed with an increased complexity compared to OMA.